 The tuition waiver process is competitive and based on ACT or SAT scores and other factors including but not limited to: high school GPA, extra-curricular involvement, a letter of interest and recommendations.

 - 1200 or higher on SAT taken March 2016 or after; students who are awarded a tuition waiver typically score in the high 1200s or above.

 - 25 or higher on ACT; students who are awarded a tuition waiver typically score in the high 20s or above

 Candidates must be an in-district student who has not yet earned an associate or bachelor degree.

-To be considered for the program, complete the application process below.
+To be considered for the Tuition Waiver, complete the application process below.

-- Apply to ICC before you complete your Honors application.
+- Any student new to ICC needs to apply to ICC before you complete your Honors application.

-- Complete the Online Honors Program Application Form.
+- Complete the Honors Program Tuition Waiver Application.